LotharieSlayer/autoprod/README.md

 - You can run Autoprod every minute like this by adding the following line to the crontab file, just add : `* * * * *       root    sh /home/my_super_cool_repo/autoprod.sh`

 Once launched, this script will log into `/home/my_super_cool_repo/autoprod.log` any update from your git remote request.

+### Tips :

+If you `git pull` from another branch than your master/main branch, you'll have to `git pull origin <your_branch>` and not just `git pull` anymore.
+The PULL variable must be greater than 3 if it's from another branch in the condition.

+I may use a different method in the future to know if there is some updates or not. (instead of a simple output line counter)